chrrasmussen/Idris2-Erlang/README.md

 The Idris 2 compiler is released under the [3-clause BSD license](idris2/LICENSE).

 The Erlang code generator is derived from the Idris 2 compiler and is released under the [3-clause BSD license](LICENSE).

----

-**Footnotes:**

-[1] `bitstring` is not supported as a separate data type.
-Some data types, such as tuples and functions, include a size/arity in their names: These data types are currently limited to a maximum size/arity of `8`.